MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/design-a-hierarchy-of-sites.md

  For more information about content management options in Configuration Manager, see [Fundamental concepts for content management in System Center Configuration Manager](../../../core/plan-design/hierarchy/fundamental-concepts-for-content-management.md).

 ##  <a name="bkmk_beyond"></a> Beyond hierarchy topology
- In addition to an initial hierarchy topology, consider which services or capabilities will be available from different sites  in the hierarchy (site system roles), and how hierarchy wide configurations and capabilities will be managed in your infrastructure.
-The following are the more common considerations and are covered in separate topics.
-These should be considered because they can influence or be influenced by your hierarchy design:
+ In addition to an initial hierarchy topology, consider which services or capabilities will be available from different sites  in the hierarchy (site system roles), and how hierarchy-wide configurations and capabilities will be managed in your infrastructure.
+The following common considerations are covered in separate topics.
+These are important because they can influence or be influenced by your hierarchy design:

 -   When you are preparing to [Manage computers and devices with System Center Configuration Manager](/sccm/core/clients/manage/manage-clients), consider whether the devices that you manage are on-premises, in the cloud, or include user-owned devices (BYOD).
 Additionally, consider how you will manage devices that are supported by multiple management options, such as Windows 10 computers that can be managed directly by Configuration Manager or though integration with Microsoft Intune.